Graph Kernels: A Survey: Graph Kernels

 \subsubsection{SVM-$\vartheta$ Kernel}

-The SVM-$\vartheta$ kernel is very related to the Lov\'asz $\vartheta$ kernel \cite{johansson2014global}.
+The SVM-$\vartheta$ kernel is closely related to the Lov\'asz $\vartheta$ kernel \shortcite{johansson2014global}.
 The Lov\'asz $\vartheta$ kernel suffers from high computational complexity, and the SVM-$\vartheta$ kernel was developed as a more efficient alternative.
 Similar to the Lov\'asz $\vartheta$ kernel, this kernel also assumes unlabeled graphs.

 Given a graph $G=(V,E)$ such that $|V| = n$, the Lov\'asz number of $G$ can be defined as

 where $\omega(K)$ is the one-class SVM given by

 and $L$ is a set of positive semidefinite matrices defined as